apistol78/traktor/README.md

 ## Contact
-Join our discord server to read about Traktor or ask any questions regarding Traktor.
+Join our discord server to read about Traktor or ask any questions regarding Traktor.<br>
 https://discord.gg/fSMrww2B7C